-Like other industries, the importance of digital marketing in healthcare has been steadily rising in recent years.
-In fact, when health questions or concerns arise, the first place most patients today turn to for answers and information is the internet — making it vital for any healthcare-related business to have a strong online presence and a well-thought-out digital strategy to keep up with and get ahead of the competition.
+As in other industries, the importance of digital marketing trends in healthcare has been steadily rising in recent years.
+In fact, when health questions or concerns arise, the first place most of today’s patients will turn to for answers and information is the internet.
+This, of course, makes it vital for any healthcare-related business to have a strong online presence and a well-thought-out digital strategy to keep up with and stay ahead of the competition.

-So what are the latest trends in digital marketing for healthcare products and services?
-We have identified six important trends impacting healthcare marketing today:
+So, what are the latest trends in digital marketing for healthcare, healthcare providers, healthcare professionals, and healthcare products and services?
+We have identified the following six important healthcare digital marketing trends that are having an outsized impact on the industry today:

-A positive patient experience has always played an outsized role in retention and practice reputation.
+A positive patient experience has always played a huge role in retention and practice reputation.
 But before the digital age, this was largely limited to the caregiver’s office and hospital settings.

 Today, the requirement that healthcare providers deliver positive patient experiences has firmly taken root in the digital environment as well.
 Just how important is a practice’s online and other digital capabilities to attracting and keeping patients?
 Consider a few telling statistics: